 Your surgeon and specialist nurse can answer any questions you may have and tell you what to expect.
 They may be able to show you photographs of other women who have had surgery.

-Talking to other women who have already had surgery can also help.
+Talking to other people who have already had surgery can also help.
 Your specialist nurse may know whether there is a local cancer support group, where you can talk to someone who has had a similar operation.